BozhidarShopov/JavaScript-Pattern-Drawing-Project/README.md

 ---

-🖥️ Usage
+## 🖥️ Usage

+1. Run the program.
+2. Follow these steps:
-Run the program and choose a pattern type by entering the number corresponding to the pattern.
+   - **Step 1:** Choose a pattern type by entering the number corresponding to the desired pattern:
+     - `1` Right-angled Triangle
+     - `2` Square with Hollow Center
+     - `3` Diamond
+     - `4` Left-angled Triangle
+     - `5` Hollow Square
+     - `6` Pyramid
+     - `7` Reverse Pyramid
+     - `8` Rectangle with Hollow Center
-Input the required dimensions when prompted.
+   - **Step 2:** Enter the required dimensions:
+     - For most patterns, provide the number of rows.
+     - For the rectangle pattern, provide both width and height.
-View the generated pattern in the console.
+   - **Step 3:** View the generated pattern in the console.

+🚀

+3. You can restart the program by typing `y` when prompted, or exit by typing any other key.

+**Example Output**
+For a Right-angled Triangle with 5 rows:

 📜 Attribution